Trade Gold Trading

 Investor has 80% above the required amount

-Because when a trader has a higher energies leverage means that they have more percentage above what is required(A.K.A.
-More "Free Energies Trading Margin") their open energies transactions are less likely to get closed.
+Because when one has a higher energies leverage means that they have more percentage above what is required(A.K.A.
+More "Free Energies Margin") their open energies transactions are less likely to get closed.
 This is the reason why traders will choose the option 100:1 for their account but according to their risk management rules, these traders will not trade above 5:1.

 These Areas are Shown on The Software Screen Shot Below as an Example: